gohugoio/hugo/docs/content/functions/where.md

 : `true` if a given field value isn't included in a matching value; a matching value must be an array or a slice

 `contains`
-: `true` if a given field value contains a matching value; a matching value must be an array or a slice
+: `true` if a given field value contains a matching value; the given field value must be a string or an array or a slice

 `intersect`
 : `true` if a given field value that is a slice/array of strings or integers contains elements in common with the matching value; it follows the same rules as the [`intersect` function][intersect].